 - 1/2 cup of rolled oats (with no sugar added)

 Blend the bananas, strawberries and almond milk.
 Add the ginger and rolled oats and blend until nice and smooth.
+Add ice cubes and blend again.
 Serve.

 - 1 cup 100% pure apple juice